Welcome to this hands-on lab, *Viewing IoT Core Data Using BigQuery*.

-In this lab, we will:
+In this lab, you will:

-1. Get hands-on with IoT Core to create a registry, add a device, and send simulated data from a compute engine VM.
+– Get hands-on with IoT Core to create a registry, add a device, and send simulated data from a compute engine VM.

-4. Optional: Export the data to Data Studio and display the heart rate data over time collected.
+– Export the data to Data Studio and display the heart rate data over time collected.

 Successfully complete this lab by achieving the following learning objectives:

 Create a Google Cloud IoT Core registry called us-iot-hr-trial, a Pub/Sub topic called us-iot-hr-queue, and a Pub/Sub subscription caled us-iot-hr-data.